Dr. Dirk Jancke

 • Ng B, Grabska-Barwinska A, Güntürkün O, Jancke D (2010).
 Dominant vertical orientation processing without clustered maps: Early visual brain dynamics imaged with voltage-sensitive dye in the pigeon visual wulst.
 J Neuroscience 30, 6713-6725.

 • Palagina A, Eysel UT, Jancke D (2009).
 Strengthening of lateral activation in adult rat visual cortex after retinal lesions captured with voltage-sensitive dye imaging.
-PNAS 106, 8734-8747. (link for a movie)
+PNAS 106, 8743-8747. (movie)

 • Grabska-Barwinska A, Distler C, Hoffmann KP, Jancke D (2009).
 Contrast independence of cardinal preference: Stable oblique effect in orientation maps of ferret visual cortex.
 Eur J Neuroscience 29, 1258-1270.